dothework/bloc-skill-sample-nodejs-flash-briefing/Readme.md

 2. Create the API Gateway endpoint.
 This sample expects the endpoint name to be _alexaFBSkillQuoteToday_.
 If you choose another name you will have to adjust accordingly.

 	- Open the Lambda function created above.
-	- Add an API Gateway Trigger.
+	- Add an API Gateway trigger.
 	- Enter _alexaFBSkillQuoteToday_ as the API name.
 	- Select 'prod' as the Deployment stage.
 	- Choose 'Open' as the Security option.